zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 to consider while converting that given tensor shape is the tensor shape which is required by the final model.</p>

-## Description What Is Implemented So Far
+## Description of What Is Implemented So Far

 <p align="justify">I have converted the original supplied converter
 for old RSGAN to the new RSGAN for my personal purposes.
 Then I